Deep Dives Into Legendary Founders

 Beyond the Dossiers

 Legends is the starting point.
-Two more platforms are taking shape.
+Three more platforms round out the picture.